bjorns/aem-cmd/README.md

 ### Packages

-The packages tool support up- and downloading, installing and uninstalling packages.
+The packages tool supports up- and downloading, installing and uninstalling packages.
 If you install the bash completion script, package names will be autocompleted.
+In addition to autocomplete the tool also automatically finds group and version of the latest package so only the simple package name needs to be supplied as argument.

 #### List packages